 Need a primer for your Asheville trip?
 Start by exploring its historic downtown along the Asheville Urban Trail.
 The 1.7-mile walking loop starts and ends at Pack Square Park in the center of downtown.

-The 2-hour Urban Trail walk focuses on the city’s striking Neo-Classical, Neo-Gothic, and Art Deco architecture.
-The handsome downtown historic buildings hide trendy boutiques, restaurants, and brewpubs.
+The 2-hour Asheville Urban Trail walk focuses on the city’s striking Neo-Classical, Neo-Gothic, and Art Deco architecture.
+The handsome downtown historic buildings hide trendy boutiques, restaurants, cafes, brewpubs, and music venues.

-If you need an afternoon bite, slide into the Tupelo Honey Cafe.
+If you need an afternoon bite on your walking tour, slide into the Tupelo Honey Cafe.
 One of the city’s most popular places to eat, Tupelo Honey Cafe delights with its delicious Southern comfort food.
 The restaurant sits on College Street near Pritchard Park, famed for its Friday evening public drum circle.

 Pisgah National Forest

-Sprawling across much of Western North Carolina, Pisgah National Forest is one of the state’s finest outdoor retreats.
+Sprawling across much of Western North Carolina, Pisgah National Forest is one of the state’s finest outdoor retreats and a must-see for any nature lover’s getaway to this beautiful region.
 The hardwood forest sprawls out over 500,000 acres.
 And with its closest access point just 10 minutes from town, Pisgah National Forest is near the top of the list of what to see in Asheville.

 For an easy trip to Pisgah National Forest, ply along the Forest Heritage Scenic Byway.
 Accessible from the Blue Ridge Parkway, the 15-mile stretch of US Highway 276 slides past some of the forest’s main attractions.

 The highlight of the Forest Heritage Scenic Byway is the famed Sliding Rock.
-The natural waterslide plunges you 60 feet below into a refreshing swimming hole.
+One of the coolest outdoor activities in Asheville, the natural waterslide plunges you 60 feet below into a refreshing swimming hole.
 Sliding Rock is open between Memorial Day and Labor Day for sliding and all year round for sightseeing.

-Other hotspots along the Forest Heritage Scenic Byway include Looking Glass Falls and Moore Cove Falls.
+Other hotspots along the Forest Heritage Scenic Byway include Moore Cove Falls, Looking Glass Falls, and Looking Glass Rock, one of the top rock climbing destinations in the Southeast.
 The first American forest school, Cradle of Forestry, also sits along the byway.

 At the opposite end of the Pisgah National Forest, northeast of Asheville, carve out time to visit Linville Gorge.
-Dubbed the “Grand Canyon of the East,” Linville Gorge plunges 2,000 feet into the Linville River below.
+Dubbed the “Grand Canyon of the East” and “the river of many cliffs” by the Cherokee, Linville Gorge plunges 2,000 feet into the Linville River below.
+Spending time soaking up the views with a romp on the trail here is one of the loveliest things to do in Asheville, NC.

-The almost 12,000-acre Linville Gorge Wilderness Area teems with miles of hiking trails unleashing spectacular views.
-A word of warning though: The trails here are not for the faint-hearted.
+The almost 12,000-acre Linville Gorge Wilderness Area teems with miles of hiking trails, unleashing spectacular views.
+A word of warning for hikers, though: The trails at the Linville Gorge Wilderness Area are not for the faint-hearted.
 Although short, many of the treks around Linville Gorge require climbing skills and more technical gear.

 Omni Grove Park Inn